 Then it was straight on to ISI to work on pieces for our final klenengan.
-We then split into smaller groups for some concentrated work on specific instruments: ciblon (drum), gambang (a sort of xylophone), suling (a bamboo flute), rebab (a two stringed upright bowed instrument) and sindhenan (female singing).
+We then split into smaller groups for some concentrated work on specific instruments: ciblon (drum), gambang (a sort of xylophone), suling (a bamboo flute), rebab (a two-stringed upright bowed instrument) and sindhenan (female solo singing).

-On Friday we headed straight to ISI to start rehearsing for our Wayang kulit (shadow puppet) performance.
+On Friday we headed straight to ISI to start rehearsing for our wayang kulit (shadow puppet) performance.
 It was an intense few hours with lots to learn!
 In the afternoon we split into our small groups again for a couple of hours.
-In the evening around half of the group went to see a Wayang kulit performance at the cultural centre Taman Budaya Surakarta, and the other half took some time to relax and prepare for a very busy day on Saturday.
+In the evening around half of the group went to see a wayang kulit performance at the cultural centre Taman Budaya Surakarta – marking a special date (Jum’at-Kliwon) in the Javanese 35-day calendar – and the other half took some time to relax and prepare for a very busy day on Saturday.
 Except for Cliodna and Charles, who went for a run.

 14 & 15 August: Amongst the paddy fields

 We rehearsed most of the day and then had a free evening.
 Many of the group went batik shopping (it seems you can never have enough batik shirts) and out for dinner (it seems you can have enough of Indonesian food no matter how delicious it is, because McDonalds was on the cards for some!).
-Then some got an early night and others headed out for cocktails at the Royal Surakarta Hotel to bid farewell to peripatetic Siswå Sukrå member Maria Mendonca.
-Maria teaches at Kenyon College in America but we were able to meet up with her here in Java as she is currently making a documentary about gamelan making.
+Then some got an early night and others headed out for cocktails at the Royal Surakarta Hotel to bid farewell to peripatetic Siswå Sukrå member Maria Mendonça.
+Maria teaches at Kenyon College, Ohio, in America, but we were able to meet up with her here in Java as she is currently making a documentary about gamelan-making.

-On Tuesday we had an early rehearsal before heading off to Desa Wirun, the village of gamelan maker Pak Sahly, for a Klenengan.
+On Tuesday we had an early rehearsal before heading off to desa Wirun, the village of gamelan maker Pak Sahli, for a klenengan.
 Situated by a canal, with rice paddies stretching to the mountains in the distance, it was a beautiful setting.
 The gamelan was in a room with large open doors looking out onto the view, and our audience gathered outside the room with kids spilling in a side door.

 We began with some of the more refined pieces in our repertoire and then paused for some speeches.
 The village head spoke very movingly of his appreciation that a foreign group are helping to keep a fading part of Javanese culture alive.
-Pete did a shortened version of his usual speech explaining who we all are, and then we ate with our hosts (bakso, a selection of vegetable and chicken dishes and lots of tempe).
-Then back to the gamelan, which we found out was only a week old, to finish with some loud and energetic ndhangdhut pieces.
+Pete did a shortened version of his usual speech explaining who we all are, and then we ate with our hosts (bakso, a selection of vegetable and chicken dishes and lots of tempeh).
+Then back to the gamelan – which we found out was only a week old, and we were the first group to play it – to finish with some loud and energetic dhangdhut pieces.

-One of the ndhangdhut pieces features a lyric about the beauty of nature, and just as that part of the song came around the haze over the mountains cleared and Mount Merapi appeared framed in the open doors …Perfect.
+One of the dhangdhut pieces features a lyric about the beauty of nature, and just as that part of the song came around the haze over the mountains cleared and the mountains appeared framed in the open doors … perfect.
 As we waited for our taxis to arrive we watched the sun go down and the stars come out over the rice paddies.

 13 August: Fertility temples

-Today a visit to two 15th century Hindu temples was on the agenda: Candi Sukuh and Candi Cetho.
-The temples are up on Mount Lawu in the mountains an hour to the east of Solo, amongst tea plantations and rice paddies, with incredible views back down the mountains.
-The roads are very steep in places so we had to transfer from our normal bus to two smaller, older buses that could handle the mountain roads (bus company name Putri Gunung or ‘Mountain Girl’), and which gave us the opportunity of watching the landscape go past the open side door.
+Today a visit to two fifteenth-century Hindu temples was on the agenda: Candi Sukuh and Candi Cetho.
+The temples are up on Mount Lawu in the mountains an hour to the east of Solo, amongst tea plantations, rice paddies and intensive vegetable-growing, with incredible views back down the mountains.
+The roads are very steep in places so we had to transfer from our normal bus to two smaller, older buses that could handle the mountain roads (bus company name: Putri Gunung or ‘Mountain Girl’), and which gave us the opportunity of watching the landscape go past the open side door.
 As we watched Nick doze in his seat just behind the open door we were all sufficiently reassured by his strong grip on the window bar that we let him snooze on.